This article is part of the Ultimate Guide to Knee Pain Relief and was updated in May 2021.

 “In some cases when physical therapy does not allow for significant improvement over six to eight weeks, further advanced imaging, such as an MRI, can detect possible cartilage injuries.
-At this point depending on the findings of the MRI, surgery may be discussed with your provider,” explains Dr. Sutphen.
-The surgical options include arthroscopy and possible realignment of the patella.
+At this point, depending on the findings of the MRI, you may need to discuss surgery with your provider,” explains Dr. Sutphen.
+Surgical options include arthroscopy and possible realignment of the patella.

-Getting back into gear
+Getting Back into Gear

-Attend one of our IBJI Running Clinics to assess your running technique, minimize the risk of injury, improve your running performance, and safely return to running after an injury or running hiatus.
-IBJI physicians and physical therapy staff will be there to assess:
+Attend one of our IBJI Running Clinics to assess your running style, minimize the risk of injury, improve your running performance, and safely return to running after an injury or running hiatus.
+IBJI physicians and physical therapy staff will assess: